PeterCamilleri/format_engine/README.md

     AClass.method_name(input_string, format_string) -> an_object

+_Extras_
+<br>After the parsing method is completed, the unparsed attribute of the parser
+engine contains the un-processed portion of the input string.
+If no parsing has been performed, this is an empty string.

 #### Special entries
 The library has two special entries keyed by symbols instead of strings.
 These are